pandas-dev/pandas/doc/source/user_guide/merging.rst

 .. _merging.merge_on_columns_and_levels:

-Merging on a combination of columns and index levels
+Merging on a combination of columns and Index levels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. versionadded:: 0.23